Active Ingredient Safety Note

 Sebaceous glands operate on a feedback loop.
 When you remove oil aggressively, your skin reads that as a barrier emergency and increases sebum production to compensate.
 This is why people who strip their skin most aggressively are often the oiliest.
 The solution is counterintuitive: treat oily skin gently, hydrate it consistently, and use specific actives (BHA, niacinamide, retinoids) to regulate oil production from within.

-Three ingredient categories matter for oily skin: salicylic acid (BHA) to dissolve sebum inside pores, niacinamide (2-10% reduces sebum production in clinical trials), and retinoids (adapalene or retinol) to normalize cell turnover.
+Three ingredient categories matter for oily skin: salicylic acid (BHA) to work inside oily pores, niacinamide to support a less greasy-looking finish, and retinoids (adapalene or retinol) for acne-prone texture and cell-turnover support.
 Everything else in your routine should support -- not fight -- these three.

 The Morning Routine